kellianoy/node-nikita/packages/tools/src/dconf.coffee.md

 ## Note

-Run the command "dconf-editor" to navigate the database with a UI.
+Run the command `dconf-editor` to navigate the database with a UI.

 ## Schema definitions